-We follow a comprehensive inspections regime supported by our sea staff, shore-based operational and technical specialists and members of our QATO program.
-We carry out a minimum of two such inspections annually, which helps ensure us that:
+We follow a comprehensive inspections and audit regime supported by our sea staff, shore-based operational and technical specialists and members of our QATO program.
+We carry out two internal inspections and one internal audit annually, which helps ensure us that:

-- our vessels and operations adhere to our operating standards; - the structural integrity of the vessel is being maintained; - machinery and equipment is being maintained to give reliable service; - · we are optimizing performance in terms of speed and fuel consumption; and - our vessel's appearance supports our brand and meets customer expectations.
+- · our vessels and operations adhere to our operating standards; - the structural integrity of the vessel is being maintained;

+- machinery and equipment is being maintained to give reliable service; - we are optimizing performance in terms of speed and fuel consumption; and - our vessel's appearance supports our brand and meets customer expectations.